elasticdog/salt-sandbox/README.md

 To bring up the Salt Sandbox environment, issue the following command:

-    $ vagrant up
+$make

 The following tasks will be handled automatically:

 1. The Salt master daemon will be installed and enabled on the master machine.
 2. The Salt minion daemon will be installed and enabled on all three machines.
-3. A host-only network will be set up with all machines knowing how to communicate with each other.
+3. Aprivate network will be set up with all machines knowing how to communicate with each other.
 4. All minion public keys will be automatically accepted by the master server.
 5. The master server will utilize the `top.sls` file and `base/` directory that